How to Find Your WooCommerce Customer Lifetime Value

 How Do You Calculate Customer Lifetime Value?

-That said, let’s see how to find WooCommerce lifetime value in Google Analytics.
+With that said, let’s see how to find your WooCommerce lifetime value in Google Analytics.

 How to Set Up WooCommerce Customer Lifetime Value

-The easiest way of tracking your WooCommerce customer lifetime value is by enabling Enhanced Ecommerce in Google Analytics.
-It will track your conversions, average order value, and revenue in analytics and show your most profitable customers.
+The easiest way of tracking your WooCommerce customer lifetime value is with Google Analytics.
+It will track your conversions, average order value, and revenue in analytics.
+Then, you can either calculate CLV manually or create a custom report to find your most profitable customers.

 To start, follow these steps and you’ll be able to find the lifetime value of your customers in no time.